chishty313/Meeting-Insights-Extractor/README.md

 ## 🎵 Usage

-### Audio Mode
+### 🎵 Audio Mode
 1. Upload an audio file (MP3, WAV, etc.)
 2. Select your preferred transcription and summarization models
 3. Click "Process Audio"
-4. View the generated transcript and structured insights
+4. View the generated transcript with timestamps and structured insights

-### Transcript Mode
+### 📝 Transcript Mode
 1. Switch to "Transcript Mode"
-2. Paste your transcript or upload a .txt file
+2. Paste your transcript or upload a .txt/.vtt file
-3. Optionally include speaker labels (Speaker 1:, Speaker 2:, etc.)
+3. Optionally add trim instructions (e.g., "Remove sections from 5:30 to 8:45")
 4. Click "Process Transcript"
 5. View the structured insights

+### 📹 Zoom Mode
+1. Switch to "Zoom Mode"
+2. Enter your Zoom Meeting ID
+3. Click "Process Zoom Meeting"
+4. View the fetched transcript and structured insights

+### ✂️ Smart Trimming (Transcript Mode)
+- Add natural language instructions like:
+  - "Remove sections from 5:30 to 8:45"
+  - "Skip the introduction and conclusion"
+  - "Remove the technical discussion from 15:20 to 18:10"

 ## 🔧 Configuration